Early intervention is usually early access to support, to help reduce the functional impacts of your impairment.

-Early intervention can be for both children and adults.
+Early intervention can be for both children or adults and may only be needed for a short time.
 You won’t need these supports for your lifetime, so your treating professional or your early childhood partner will tell us how early intervention support could benefit you or your child.

-You will meet the early intervention requirements if you meet all of the following:
+You will meet the early intervention requirements if you meet all the following:

 - You have an impairment that’s likely to be permanent.

-- Early intervention supports will help you, for example if it means you’ll need less disability support in the future and your functional capacity will improve.
+- Early intervention supports will likely benefit you, for example if it means you’ll need less disability support in the future and your functional capacity will improve.

-- The early intervention you need is most appropriately funded by us.
+- The early intervention supports you need are NDIS supports.

 There are different requirements for children younger than 6 with developmental delay to meet the early intervention requirements.